samuelhoover/samuelhoover/README.md

-**Actively looking for full-time opportunities starting Fall 2024!**\
+**Actively looking for full-time opportunities in Vancouver, BC, CA starting ASAP!**\
 Check out my [personal webpage](https://samuelhoover.github.io) for more details about my experience and skills.

-I am a recent Chemical Engineering Ph.D. graduate from UMass Amherst and former PPG Fellow.
+I am a recent Chemical Engineering Ph.D. graduate from UMass Amherst and PPG Fellow.
 I use a variety of computational and analytical methods to study the phase behavior and self-assembly of synthetic and biological systems in the [Muthukumar Group](http://theory.pse.umass.edu).
+I have 6 years of hands-on experience in computational chemistry, computational biology, building machine and deep learning models, and developing scientific software tools.

 ### Selected projects:
 - Theory for pH-responsive polyzwitterion-polyelectrolyte complexation [[Ref]](https://doi.org/10.1039/D4SM00575A)
 - 3D convolutional neural networks to predict adsorption properties in nanoporous materials [[Ref]](https://pubs.rsc.org/en/content/articlelanding/2023/ta/d3ta01911j)
 - Spinodal decomposition via the Cahn-Hilliard equation [[repo]](https://github.com/samuelhoover/spinodal-decomposition/tree/master)
-- Helper script for the senior lab course I have TA'ed [[repo]](https://github.com/samuelhoover/ChE-401-402-peer-critiques-anonymizer)
+- Automation script for the senior lab course I have TA'ed, saved 8 hours over the course of the semester [[repo]](https://github.com/samuelhoover/ChE-401-402-peer-critiques-anonymizer)
 - N-dimensional free energy minimization script [[repo]](https://github.com/samuelhoover/free-energy-minimization)

 ### Projects in the pipeline: